What are the Benefits of the Flu Shot?

 Questions about the flu shot?
 Ask-A-Nurse!

-Call 231-935-0951 daily from 7 am to 11 pm to talk to a live registered nurse about flu symptoms or other health-related questions and concerns.
+Call 231-935-0951 any time to talk to a live registered nurse about flu symptoms or other health-related questions and concerns.